 The Write Status Register instruction can be used in both SPI mode and QPI mode.
-However, the QE bit cannot be written to when the device is in the QPI mode, because QE=1 is required for the device to enter and operate in the QPI mode.

-Refer to section 7.1 for Status Register descriptions.
-Factory default for all status Register bits are 0.
+However, the QE bit cannot be written to when the device is in the QPI mode, because QE=1 is required for the device to enter and operate in the QPI mode.refer to section 7.1 for Status Register descriptions.